changeworld/azure-docs.ja-jp/articles/application-insights/app-insights-powershell-alerts.md

-## 例 1
+## <a name="example-1"></a>Example 1

-「HTTP 要求に対するサーバーの応答時間」の 5 分間の平均が 1 秒を超えた場合、電子メールで通知してください。私の Application Insights リソースは IceCreamWebApp と呼ばれており、リソース グループ Fabrikam 内にあります。私は Azure サブスクリプションの所有者です。
+Email me if the server's response to HTTP requests, averaged over 5 minutes, is slower than 1 second.
+My Application Insights resource is called IceCreamWebApp, and it is in resource group Fabrikam.
+I am the owner of the Azure subscription.

-GUID は、サブスクリプション ID です (アプリケーションのインストルメンテーション キーではありません)。
+The GUID is the subscription ID (not the instrumentation key of the application).

     Add-AlertRule -Name "slow responses" `
      -Description "email me if the server responds slowly" `